google/grr-doc/fleetspeak.md

 Running
 -------

-Start the Fleetspeak server and all the GRR components:
+Start the Fleetspeak server and all the GRR components in separate terminals:

     $ venv/bin/python -m grr_response_server.gui.admin_ui